 Depending how old your baby is and what types of hikes you’re doing with them may alter this list slightly, but a few suggestions:

 Baby Hiking Carrier.
-So far, with my baby (under 6 months), I’ve been using my Tula Free to Grow and front carrying her.
+So far, with my baby (under 6 months), I’ve been using my Tula Free to Grow (you can use code LAURENEB5 for 5% off anything Tula) and front carrying her facing in towards me (learn more about babywearing here or on our podcast).
 Next up, I have the Osprey Poco to hike with her in, once she can go on my back!
 I always pack diapers, a flip cover to keep any possible blow outs in, wipes, a swaddle blanket for diaper changes or spit ups, snacks (which right now is just myself, haha), and a change of clothes for after.
 I try to have long bamboo clothing on her, because it’s light and keeps her cool, and an SPF hat!
 If you want to know more about hiking with a baby, check out my post here.

 One More Safety Tip